saucelabs/sauce-docs/docs/api-testing/environments-vault-and-overrides-magic.md

 **Globals / Input set**: They belong to each test and contain the variables that are needed by the test to perform its duties.
 Since these variables can be overridden to hit different environments, we generally suggest considering these variables as containers of the default scenario.
 If the variable has been previously declared in the vault, globals/input sets will win over the Vault.

-**Overrides**: When an overridden variable is declared (using the API, the Scheduler or the Jenkins plugin) its value will be injected into the test when it's executed.
+**Overrides**: When an overridden variable is declared (using the API, apifctl command line utility, or the Scheduler) its value will be injected into the test when it's executed.
 If the variable has already been declared in the vault or the globals/input set, it will be rewritten with the new value.

 **Environments and Pre-sets**: They are collections of overrides.
 You can save an environment with a name and reuse it when running a test.